HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 The tracker works with the object detection model (bounding boxes).

-The first step is to detect bounding boxes, the second step is to track (find the same boxes among frames) them.
+The first step is to detect bounding boxes, the second step is to track them (find the same boxes among frames).
-These parameters are addressed to the first step - bounding box detection.
+These parameters are related to the first step - bounding box detection.

 Read more about these parameters: https://docs.ultralytics.com/modes/track/?h=track#tracking-arguments